Disintegration vs. Dissolution: A 2026 Strategic Guide for QC Experts

 • USP/CNP Audit Trails: Modern equipment must support user management and timestamped audit trails to ensure basic traceability.

-• The 21 CFR Part 11 Nuance: It is crucial to understand the limits of instrument-level compliance.
-Many standard benchtop instruments provide robust tracking but fall short of the absolute electronic record immutability required by FDA 21 CFR Part 11.
+• The FDA Data Integrity (ALCOA+) Nuance: It is crucial to understand the limits of instrument-level data governance.
+Many standard benchtop instruments provide robust tracking aligned with USP/ChP audit-trail standards, but fall short of the absolute electronic record immutability that FDA-regulated environments may require for full ALCOA+ compliance — which is typically delivered through integration with a validated LIMS or SDMS.

 Mitigating Risk Through Automation and Precision